What is water hammer?

-Finally, it is necessary to have several water hammer arrestors to prevent all sudden backflow problems.
-Every arrestor is designed to absorb shock waves that may be generated by a certain number of appliances and, by extension, of the entire piping system.
+Finally, several water hammer arrestors are necessary to prevent all sudden backflow problems.
+Every arrestor is designed to absorb shock waves that may be generated by a certain number of appliances and, by extension, the entire piping system.

-Water hammer can cause accidents, but usually the damage is limited to ruptured pipes or equipment connected to the piping system.
+Water hammer can cause accidents, but the consequences are usually limited to ruptured pipes or damage to the equipment connected to the piping system.
 The pipelines carrying hazardous fluids require careful design, construction and operation.

-The following measures may reduce or eliminate water hammer:
+You can take the following measures to reduce or eliminate water hammer:

 - Use start-up and shut-down procedures on an existing installation

 - Install a mechanical device to prevent water shock, also called a shock-absorber or a water hammer arrestor

 - Reduce the length of straight pipes by adding elbows or expansion loops.
 Elbows reduce the influence of pressure waves

 - Use plumbing elements designed to reduce pressure (expensive solution)